home | what's new | other sitescontact | about

 If the ecclesiastical bourgeoisie can convince you that you are rabble, that you're no good, that you are so despicable that not even God could love you unless the divinely-chosen church fathers intervene on your worthless behalf, well then, now power flows in a certain direction and to a certain elite black-frocked group, doesn't it?

 • Editor's note: I recall, in my biblical studies as a young man, thinking something that I didn't want to dwell on, as it seemed disrespectful, but...
-If Jesus is God, it's all very nice to know that he never sinned and did many wonderful things... but... what does that have to do with my life?
+If Jesus is God, it's all very nice to know that he never sinned and did many wonderful things... but... what does this have to do with my life?
 I am not God!
 I have little in common with Jesus!
 He says that he is the way, the truth, and the light.
 But how can I follow a perfect God?
 What kind of success would I have?
-And I know that the bible-preachers are quick to say, oh, when Jesus lives in you, you will be like him!
+And I know that the bible-preachers are quick to say, oh, but when Jesus lives in you, you will be like him!
 And how will that happen?
 They say, it will happen by being dunked in or splashed with water, by praying, by obeying the church's rules, by trying very hard to do what Jesus did.
-And now, like my daughter, I'm exhausted already, breaking out in a cold sweat, just contemplating this required herculean effort.
+And now, I'm exhausted, breaking out in a cold sweat, just contemplating this required herculean effort.
 Strange, isn't it.
-Jesus himself said his burden was easy and light!
+Jesus himself said his burden was easy and light.
 Why isn't that preached?
 Who can explain that to me?
-But, such clarity aside, if what you say is true that Jesus the God has saved us, then, with two billion or whatever Christians in the world, is society really becoming better?
+But, such clarity aside, if what you say is true that Jesus the God has saved us, then, with two billion or so Christians in the world, is society really becoming better?
 Have we been washed from our sins?
-Is the world becoming more like Jesus with all of this church-attending and water-sprinkling and confession-going?
+Is the world more like Jesus with all of this church-attending and water-sprinkling and confession-going?
 Someone is either lying or severely deluded concerning process here.

 Further, in this interlaced web of disinformational malfeasance, if you truly are the filth of the earth, stained with "original sin" that never really comes off; if God is angry with you all the time; if you might be saved, but only in a very close call; well then, the idea of Jesus as God comes in quite handy to explain how the "unwashed" might be spared the fires of hell.

-The beloved Mother Church now says, in such a case, considering our innate depravity, Jesus needs to be God in order to save us - a great example of "the Joker is wild"; that, God is so high and holy that his perfect law requires blood to satisfy cosmic demands; that, given our utmost moral destitution, only such an ultimate sacrifice, of Divinity Himself dying, might counterbalance the heights of heinousness of all that we are - more "snowballs in July, Doc."
+The beloved Mother Church now says, in such a case, considering our innate depravity, Jesus needs to be God in order to save us - a great example of "the Joker is wild"; that, God is so high and holy that his perfect law requires blood to satisfy cosmic demands; that, given our utmost moral destitution, only such an ultimate sacrifice, of Divinity Himself dying, might counterbalance the heights of heinousness of all that we are - more "snowballs in July, Doc" sophistry.

 • The ecclesiastical spin doctors will say, We "fell" from grace.
 We sinned as Adam did.
 It's our fault.
 We caused God so much trouble that he needed to spill the blood of his own Son, just because he loved us so much.
 But wait.
 I thought you said God was all-knowing and all-powerful.
 So, now he's blaming us for what he should have known we would do?
-He set us up for failure, like babies who can't help touching the shiny red ball when you said don't touch it!
+He set us up for failure, like babies who can't help touching the shiny red ball when you said don't touch it.
 So why did he make us so frail as to predictably muck-up our lives? or, in the frailty, expect too much too soon from the babies?
 Is the immature baby eternally damned for touching?
-What kind of farce is this?
+What kind of farce and nonsense is this?

 And here's the sweet clincher in the Small Ego's plan, explicitly laid out: If you need the Church to save you, guess who controls the real estate, the silk curtains, and the million-dollar paintings?
 Guess who postures as arbiter of heaven's grace toward the earthly low-lifes?
 Guess who collects the fees at the gate?
 Guess who serves as agent of the noble Christ and the angry Father?
 Guess who acts as official cicerone to the precincts of heaven?